Herbje/IR_Project/README.md

 To train the models we used the `pyterrier_t5` library.
 Since we had to make some adjustments we forked it, the modified repository can be found here: https://github.com/BuggStream/pyterrier_t5

 To evaluate the LIRME explanations we used BM25 to get the 100 most relevant documents (at least according to BM25).
-Then we used the three monot5 models to rerank these documents.
+Then we used the three MonoT5 models to re-rank these documents.
 But in 3 of those documents we added in multiple "stroopwafel" keywords.
 We then ran LIRME on all of these results to try and explain the ranking differences between the models.

 For evaluation the `msmarco-passage/eval/small` dataset was used.